yasir-satti/javaCore/README.md

 # **Java Core development demo**

 This is a simple demo repo for Java Core development.

+How to use:

+1-Run the application and on the menu list type item number and press ENTER.

+2-Review the output and navigate to the relevant class where you will find the code

+3-Documentation is generated for the classes with Javadoc

 It demonstrate code for the following:

 (  javadoc is [here (doc/index.html)](https://doc/index.html) )